theserverlessway/aws-baseline/main-account-stacks/05-validate-stack-set-deployments/README.md

 formica deploy -c stack.config.yaml
 ```

-The code of the config rule is too large to embed directly into CloudFormation, so we're using `deployto` as a tool for deploying code updates.
-Once you create the stack as mentioned above you need to run `deployto` (make sure to install it with `pip install deployto` first) to update the code.
-You can check out the configuration for deployto in the `deployto.yml` file.

 ## Validating StackSet Instances are deployed successfully

 You can use the following tags on a StackSet to configure the Accounts